 There is no way this can be garanteed.
 But AIR³ provides solutions to reach that goal.
-Look at this video regarding AIRSPACE management and read more details about Airspace in Menu/Preferences/Airspaces
+Watch this video to know how to get AIRSPACE and read more details about Airspace in Menu/Preferences/Airspaces

-Airspaces information are usually provided to the instrument through an Openair file.
+Airspaces information were traditionaly provided to the instrument through an Openair file.
 The AIRSPACE is continuously evolving through updates of the AIP (Aeronautical Information Publication).
 This means that Openair files should be regularly updated based on these updates.

-There are different ways to let XCTrack use an Openair file.
+There are different ways to let XCTrack use the right airspace.
 Read more details in Menu/Preferences/Airspaces.

 Openair files should ideally be produced based on a daily analysis of the Notam in order to humanly determine which airspaces are activated or not.